Paddle Boarding in St Maarten

 Standup Paddle is popular in warm coastal climates, and is gaining in popularity as celebrities are sampling the sport.
 Use of standup paddle boards have been spotted around the globe anywhere where there is easy access to safe salt waters, as well as in lake and rivers.
 Supporters cite its ease of use as a key to its popularity.
 Beginners can be totally comfortable in as little as an hour of training.
 Standup paddleboarding is also popular with women.

-Caribbean Paddling first introduced Standup Paddle to Saint Martin - Sint Maarten in 2009.
+Caribbean Paddling first introduced Standup Paddle to St Maarten in 2009.
 Early on we felt this easy-to-learn new board sport would be a crowd pleaser.
 One of the real advantages to Standup Paddle is the angle of visibility.
 Unlike sitting in a kayak or canoe, SUP (another name for Stand Up Paddle) allows a paddler to see everything beneath him/her, from dolphins, to fish, to sea turtles, to stingrays and even beautiful starfish.
 There is a whole world of life below you that you just can’t see from a seated position.
 Success was immediate, and we quickly ran out of boards.
-We first made a deal with Roberto Ricci Designs, then SUP ATX and finally, with the famous french brand Bic.
+We first made a deal with Roberto Ricci Designs, then SUP ATX and finally with the famous french brand Bic.

 Grand Case is famous for its gourmet restaurants, and it is also a great Standup Paddle boarding place.
 Flat water borders the white sandy beach and all its restaurants.
 The bay ends with the silhouette of Creole Rock, a famous place for snorkeling and diving.